ivanperez-keera/Yampa/README.md

 Functional Reactive Programming (FRP) and is structured using arrow combinators.

 This is a new version of Yampa.
-Although the old API is mainly respected the code has been reorganised to facilitate understanding and documentation.
+Although the old API is mainly respected, the code has been reorganised to facilitate understanding and documentation.
 The API is not fully backwards compatible, but most projects should work without changes or with minimal adaptations.
 If that is not the case, please let us know.
 Also, if you are FRP savvy, please take a look around and tell us whether